-For a dependable option that won't mind being dropped or left in the basement for long stretches, the Mastercool 59661 delivers a comfortable reading experience on top of elegant design.
+For a dependable option that won’t mind being dropped or left in the basement for long stretches, the Mastercool 59661 delivers a comfortable reading experience on top of an elegant design.

 The sight glass included in the Mastercool manifold kit takes the headache out of reading the needle position.
 The gauges themselves come covered with durable Lexan lenses that complement the sturdy aluminum construction.
 You can measure pounds per square inch as well as Fahrenheit temperatures on this device.

 The ergonomic handwheels on these gauges are contoured to fit your grip comfortably.
 The color-coding on the valves corresponds with brightly colored hoses, and the manufacturer has improved the face seal valves to lock in the refrigerant.